History

 Early History

-The headwaters of the Lumber flow from streams in Montgomery, Moore, Hoke, Scotland and Richmond Counties, forming Drowning and Naked Creeks.
+The headwaters of the Lumber flow from streams in Montgomery, Moore, Hoke, Scotland and Richmond Counties, that form Drowning and Naked Creeks.
 Some say it is from the confluence of these two creeks that the river has its origin.
 A review of USGS topographical maps shows the named Lumber River beginning further south and east in the area of the confluence of Drowning Creek with Watery Branch from Scotland County and Buffalo Creek from Hoke County.
 The Lumber flows into South Carolina until it merges with the Little Pee Dee River which in turn merges with the Great Pee Dee and Waccamaw Rivers, flows into Winyah Bay where it is joined by the Black and Sampit Rivers at Georgetown, SC, and then into the Atlantic Ocean.
 Winyah Bay is the third largest estuary on the east coast following the Chesapeake Bay of Maryland and Virginia, and the Pamlico Sound of North Carolina.

 Early habitation of the Lumber River basin by indigenous people is confirmed by artifacts found throughout Southeastern N.C.
 In 1984, a yellow pine dugout canoe measuring over 16 feet in length was found by diver Paul Valenti in the river beneath the former McNeill steel bridge on the west side of Lumberton.
 It is on display in the University of North Carolina's Native American Museum in the Old Main Building on campus.
 The museum states "The radio-carbon date is around 930 A.D.
 Fire and sharp shells were used to hollow out the canoe."
 Also on display in the museum are collections of stone tools, projectile points and clay vessel fragments.